mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ```

 **Benefits:**

-- Reduces memory consumption
+- It reduces memory consumption.
-- Speeds up computation (no need to store intermediate values)
+- It speeds up computation (no need to store intermediate values).
-- Essential for inference
+- It is essential for inference.

 ---

 ## 3. Putting It Together: Gradient Descent from Scratch

-Let's implement linear regression using only tensors and autograd—no `torch.nn` yet.
+Let's implement `linear regression` using only tensors and autograd, without using `torch.nn` yet.

 ### Problem Setup